moefh/eeprom_writer/README.md

 #### Show EEPROM contents

+    eeprom dump [ADDRESS [LENGTH]]

 Sends the contents of the EEPROM to the standard output formatted as traditional hexdump output.
+Examples:

     ./eeprom dump              # the whole EEPROM
     ./eeprom dump 0 64         # 64 bytes starting at address 0